Toorak

 The level of cultural diversity witnessed in Toorak was found to be above average when compared nationally for a number of language and cultural background related metrics

 Toorak's population showed high cultural diversity, with 21.3% speaking a language other than English at home and 33.0% born overseas.
 Christianity was the predominant religion, accounting for 43.4%.
-Notably, Judaism was significantly overrepresented at 10.7%, compared to Greater Melbourne's average of 1.0%.
+Notably, Judaism represented 10.7%, significantly higher than Greater Melbourne's average of 1.0%.

 Frequently Asked Questions - Diversity